gilek/yii-gtreetable/README.md

 Requirements
 ------------
-- PHP 5.2 or above
+- PHP 5.2 or above,
-- Yii 1.1 or above
+- Yii 1.1 or above,
-- Twitter Bootstrap 3
+- Twitter Bootstrap 3.

 Installing and configuring
 --------------------------